Click image to enlarge

 Sauvie Island ...

-Sauvie Island, Oregon, is 16.5 miles long and 6.5 miles wide, and at 26,000 acres, is the largest island along the Columbia River.
+Sauvie Island, Oregon, is approximately 16.5 miles long and 6.5 miles wide, and is the largest island in the Columbia River (26,000 acres).
+The island has rivers, sloughs, lakes, and even its own islands.

-The downstream tip of the island is at Columbia River Mile (RM) 86.5, the location of the mouth of the Multnomah Channel.
-Directly across the Columbia on the Washington side is the mouth of the Lewis River.
-The Multnomah Channel follows the western shore of Sauvie Island for 21 miles.
-The upstream point of Sauvie Island along the Columbia River is at RM 101.5, the location of the mouth of the Willamette River, and across from Washington State's Frenchmans Bar and Blurock Landing.
-Sauvie Island's southeast shore follows the Willamette River for three miles, to a point where the Willamette encounters the southern end of the Multnomah Channel.
+The downstream tip of the island is located at Columbia River Mile (RM) 86.5, also the location of the mouth of the Multnomah Channel, and directly across from the mouth of the Lewis River on the Washington side.
+The Multnomah Channel then follows the western shore of Sauvie Island for 21 miles.
+The upstream point of Sauvie Island is located at RM 101.5, the location of the mouth of the Willamette River, and across from Washington State's Frenchmans Bar and Blurock Landing.
+Sauvie Island's southeast shore then follows the Willamette River for three miles, to a point where the Willamette meets the southern end of the Multnomah Channel.

 The northern 12,000 acres of Sauvie Island is a wildlife area managed by the Oregon Department of Fish and Wildlife, and provides feeding and resting area for bald eagles, sandhill cranes, great blue herons, and black-tailed deer.
 Over 150,000 ducks and geese use the area during fall migration.